-When I completed this arrangement, I felt a brief hot flash of sadness, but then I felt strong and empowered.
+Whenever I complete an art project, I usually experience a brief flash of sadness or joy, but then I feel strong and empowered.

 I knew then that I could take any emotion and channel it into something that validated how I was feeling, but I also had the power of turning that negative emotion into something bright and beautiful.

-Being able to illustrate this in a visual way made me feel that my pain was more real.
-I can now use this ikebana arrangement as an advocacy tool or for teaching how to evoke emotions in something as simple as a flower arrangement.
+Being able to illustrate my pain in a visual way makes me feel that my pain was more real and more visible.
+I can use my art projects as an advocacy tool or for teaching how to evoke emotions in something as simple as a flower arrangement.

 Do I Need To Take An Art Class to Begin Art Therapy?